 The largest Día de Muertos celebration in the United States is right here in San Antonio, Texas.
 Whether this is your first time hearing about Día de Muertos also known as “Day of the Dead,” or it’s a tradition you have celebrated for as long as you can remember – everyone is welcome to commemorate this celebration of life in San Antonio.

 Discover magic.
-And, experience the unforgettable spectacle of San Antonio’s annual Día de los Muertos celebrations.
-Also known as “the Day of the Dead”, Día de los Muertos is the tradition of celebrating and sharing memories of loved ones who have passed.
+And, experience the unforgettable spectacle of San Antonio’s annual Día de Muertos celebrations.
+Also known as “the Day of the Dead”, Día de Muertos is the tradition of celebrating and sharing memories of loved ones who have passed.

-What is Día de los Muertos?
+What is Día de Muertos?

-Also known as “the Day of the Dead”, Día de los Muertos is a tradition-filled day during which families remember the departed and share memories of loved ones.
-To celebrate their lives, they participate in a variety of activities including lively processions and parades, and traditional dress and altar building.
+Also known as “Day of the Dead”, Día de Muertos is a tradition-filled day during which families remember the departed and share memories of loved ones.
+To celebrate their lives, friends and family participate in a variety of activities including lively processions and parades, and traditional dress and altar building.

 What are all the items on the altars?

-Sugar skulls, tamales, Pan de Muerto and more can all be found on Día de los Muertos altars.
+Sugar skulls, tamales, Pan de Muerto and more can all be found on Día de Muertos altars.
 Learn More about Day of the Dead altars here.